flpm/oak/output/lists/subjects.md

     name: about Economics
     title: 'Theme: Economics'
     subtitle: Books about economics, including game theory and behavioural economics
-    description: 'I have 5 books about Economics in my bookshelf.
+    description: 'I have 5 books about Economics in my personal library.

       ### Titles: